stlab/libraries/libraries/channel/receiver/operator_pipe.md

         declaration: |
           template <typename F>
           auto operator|(F&& f)
         description: Attaches the given process to the receiver and returns a new receiver.
-It can either be a function object with a single parameter or a process that follows this signatur.
+It can either be a function object with a single parameter or a process that has an await() and a yield() method.
       - name: stlab::receiver::operator|
         pure-name: operator|
         defined-in-header: stlab/channel.hpp